-The requirements listed below are general to all MFA degree programs in the School of the Arts and are in conjunction with the specific requirements of each program.
+The requirements listed below are general to all MFA and MA degree programs in the School of the Arts and are in conjunction with the specific requirements of each program.

 All MFA degree programs at the School of the Arts require completion of at least two consecutive years of full-time study.
 Certain programs and/or concentrations may allow further semesters of study.
 See “Research Arts” below for more information.
-All students must complete all work within five years of commencing coursework.
-Exceptions are granted only in medical emergencies on the joint authority of the divisional chair and dean.
-Other exceptions are reviewed on a case-by-case basis, but approval is rare and appeals are actively discouraged.
+All students must graduate within the time frame for their program as outlined in the School of the Arts Satisfactory Academic Progress (SAP) policy.

 In order to continue in the program, each student must maintain Satisfactory Academic Progress.

-All MFA candidates who have completed two years of course work but have not completed the degree requirements must maintain continuous and consecutive matriculation by registering for Research Arts or Extended Residence as applicable until receipt of the MFA degree.
-Depending on their concentration, students who have completed their course work and are working on the completion of their thesis will be assigned either Research Arts or Extended Residency status and will be subject to the policies and fees governing their status.
-Students need not register for Research Arts or Extended Residence during summer, as the School of the Arts currently does not have an official summer session.
+All MFA candidates who have completed two years of course work but have not completed the degree requirements must maintain continuous and consecutive matriculation by registering for Research Arts as applicable until receipt of the MFA degree.
+Depending on their concentration, students who have completed their course work and are working on the completion of their thesis will be assigned Research Arts status and will be subject to the policies and fees governing their status.
+Students need not register for Research Arts during summer, as the School of the Arts currently does not have an official summer session.

 Students are responsible for maintaining their registration and obtaining information regarding registration deadlines and late fees from the Registrar.
 Under no circumstances can a student take more than five years to meet the requirements for the degree and graduate.
-While Research Arts or Extended Residence status confers full-time student status, certain privileges—such as graduate housing, access to studios and equipment, and faculty advisement—may not be provided.
+While Research Arts status confers full-time student status, certain privileges—such as graduate housing, access to studios and equipment, and faculty advisement—may not be provided.
 Please consult with the programs for individual policies and procedures for Research Arts.
-Federal financial aid is available for Research Arts or Extended Residence students up to the five-year matriculation limit.
+Federal financial aid is available for Research Arts students up to the five-year matriculation limit.

 Credit / Point Requirement